cold-young/-2024-KISTI_Intern/HPC/04_SuperLU_dist.md

   - **PHSCRD** Number of data lines for right hand side vectors, starting guesses, and solutions: `4` (19-22 row: 4 lines)
 - **Line 3**:
   - MATRIX TYPE: `RUA`(real, unsymmetric + square, assembled)
-  - number of rows or variable: `16`
+  - Number of rows or variable: `16`
-  - number of columns or variable: `16`
+  - Number of columns or variable: `16`
-  - number of nonzero entires: `46` (the number of elements in 7-8 row)
+  - Number of nonzero entires: `46` (the number of elements in 7-8 row)
-  - number of elemental matrix entries, "assembled":0 `0`
+  - Number of elemental matrix entries, "assembled":0 `0`
 - **Line 4**:
-  - (26I3): line break when write 26 element. each element has 3 space.
+  - (26I3): line break when write 26 element.
+Each element has 3 space.
 (6 row) / the accumulate number of row nnz
-  - (26I3): line break when write 26 element. each element has 3 space.
+  - (26I3): line break when write 26 element.
+Each element has 3 space.
 (7-8 row) / nnz colmn idx
-  - (5E15.8): line break when write 5 element. each element has 15 space.
+  - (5E15.8): line break when write 5 element.
+Each element has 15 space.
 (9-18 row) / A matrix
-  - (5E15.8): line break when write 5 element. each element has 15 space.
+  - (5E15.8): line break when write 5 element.
+Each element has 15 space.
 (19-22 row) / b matrix

 - **Line 5** (PHSCRD>0):
-  - describes the right hand side information: `F`  우변 정보 (전체)
+  - describes the right hand side information: `F`  right side information
   - the number of right hand side: `1`
   - number of row indices: `0`